-The college sports scene is dominated by Washington, known locally by its nickname U-Dub, whose major athletic teams compete in the Pac-12.
+The college sports scene is dominated by Washington, known locally by its nickname U-Dub.
 Husky Stadium and Alaska Airlines Arena, both on campus, occupy picturesque spots alongside Union Bay.

 • Alaska Airlines Arena at Hec Edmundson Pavilion: Home of Washington Huskies basketball.
 Located at 3870 Montlake Blvd.
 NE.